-Your sales funnel should be like a chain, for example: click link to learn more > provide contact details > make purchase.
+Your sales funnel should be like a chain.
+For example, click link to learn more > provide contact details > make purchase.

-In order to efficiently direct and drive leads to the next stage of your funnel, you need a strong, convincing CTA that encourages visitors to take the next steps.
+To efficiently direct and drive leads to the next stage of your funnel, you need a strong, convincing CTA that encourages visitors to take the next steps.

 Unattractive design and copy